Llivo

 Crime in Istanbul: An Overview

 Petty crimes such as pickpocketing, bag snatching, and scams like taxi fraud are common in high-tourist areas like Taksim Square, the Grand Bazaar, and Sultanahmet.
-Like I have personally experienced, travelers often report being swindled by taxi drivers or conned by seemingly friendly locals offering unsolicited services (source) (source).
+Like I have personally experienced, travelers often report being swindled by taxi drivers or conned by seemingly friendly locals offering unsolicited services.
+For more tips on staying safe while traveling, check out our Llivo Blog for in-depth advice and travel guides.

 Common Scams and Thefts Targeting Tourists

 3. The Friendship Bracelet Scam: Tourists are approached by locals who tie a “friendship bracelet” around their wrist and then demand money for it.
-This seemingly innocent act often results in tourists handing over cash to avoid further confrontation (source).
+This seemingly innocent act often results in tourists handing over cash to avoid further confrontation .

 Istanbul vs. Other Cities: How Does It Compare?